karakulahg/regulaTER/README.md

 # ToolX: An R package for ..
 This repo is currently under review.
 Citation information will be provided as soon as our work is accepted.
 ### What is this package used for?
+This package is used for analysis of repeat elements in the genome, more specifically transposable elements, and their association with accessible chromatin and gene expression regulatory elements.
+As input, it requires DNA accessibility data, such as that produced by ATAC-seq, and analyzed by an appropriate pipeline, a RepeatMasker file including information for genomic repeats, BED files describing the gene-related contexts of all genomic regions, and a list of differentially expressed genes in condition of choice compared to controls and their genomic coordinates.

 #### What are the dependencies for ToolX ?